Articles

 Firstly, if the solution is unavailable during the last phase of the pay cycle (as above) and your employees cannot freely access their wages, they may turn to payday lenders or high-cost short-term credit instead.

-Secondly, it’s important to understand whether a provider is offering EWA at no cost to you and your employees in order to cross-sell other inappropriate financial services to your employees at a later date.
+Secondly, it’s important to understand whether a provider is offering Flexible pay at no cost to you and your employees in order to cross-sell other inappropriate financial services to your employees at a later date.

 The FCA also addresses this issue in their report, The Woolard Review, under section 4.69; ‘Potential harms of Employee Salary Advance Schemes:’